Hendrix Tees Go Fashion

 On Nov.
 12, they gave a taste of the upcoming line at the Libertine shop-in-shop at Fred Segal in West Hollywood, Calif.

 The limited t-shirt features a graphic of a famous photo of Hendrix in Manhattan’s Central Park with the other two members of his band Jimi Hendrix Experience.
-The tee bears the name of Hendrix’s 1968 album Electic Ladyland.
+The tee bears the name of Hendrix’s 1968 album "Electric Ladyland."

 While the music industry is not nearly as powerful as it was 20-years ago, buying a concert T-shirt is part of a concert experience, said Dell Furano, chief executive officer of Epic Rights.
-He started in the rock merch biz in the early 1970s when he sold T-shirts for the Grateful Dead.
+He started in the rock-merch biz in the early 1970s when he sold T-shirts for the Grateful Dead.
 Rock merch has influenced fashion, he said.
 “It’s vintage, vintage, vintage,” he said of the merch look.
 “The art work is great.
 There’s an authenticity.”